babylonlabs-io/babylon-integration-deployment/README.md

 testing, with the following names:
 - `babylonchain/babylond` for Babylon nodes
 - `babylonchain/vigilante` for the vigilante
-- `babylonchain/explorer` for the explorer
-- `babylonchain/nginx-proxy` for the explorer
 - `babylonchain/faucet` for the faucet

 #### Logs